ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

   and the time remaining in the current window, specified in seconds, and
 - RateLimit-Policy: the service policy limits.

-These fields allow the establishment of complex rate limiting policies, including using multiple and variable time windows and dynamic quotas, and implementing concurrency limits.
+These fields enable establishing complex rate limiting policies, including using multiple and variable time windows and dynamic quotas, and implementing concurrency limits.

 The behavior of the RateLimit header field is compatible with the delay-seconds notation of Retry-After.

 ## Goals {#goals}